navkar/TensorFlow/apriori.md

 #### Apriori

-* Here single items , pairs , triplets and other sequences are generated for the items across transactions
+* Here single items, pairs, triplets and other sequences are generated for the items across transactions.
 * Generating the candidate items is very time-consuming.
 The runtime of the algorithm increases exponentially, depending on the diversity of the items.
-* Saves different combination of the items.Consumes a lot of memory.
+* Saves different combination of the items.
+Consumes a lot of memory.
 * Generating the candidate items is parallelizable.

 #### FP Growth

-* The sorted items are inserted based on the frequency into a pattern tree
+* The sorted items are inserted based on the frequency into a pattern tree.
 * The increase in runtime is linear and is dependent on the number of items and the transactions.
 * A compact version of the database is stored.
 Memory consumption is less.
 * The data inherently is interdependent and every node is dependent on the root node.